Ooma vs. Vonage: Which UCaaS Solution is Best for Your Company?

 Ooma has two business telephony solutions: Ooma Office and Ooma Enterprise.
 Ooma Office is a business phone solution, while Ooma Enterprise is a tailored-to-fit UCaaS tool.

 Our Vonage vs. Ooma comparison focuses on Ooma Office.
 Ooma Office has received many industry awards, including PC Mag’s Best VoIP System.
-The software has won the award nine times in a row, competing among industry favorites like Google Voice and RingCentral.
+The phone system has won the award nine times in a row, competing among industry favorites like Google Voice and RingCentral.

 Vonage Rundown